 - Limit alcohol and sugar.
 Australians are renowned for our binge drinking.
 This particular habit, especially outside on high pollen-count days (sunny days), can be disastrous for hay fever as it weakens your gut, pressures the liver and drives inflammation sky high.

 - Detox.
 On a detox you cut out things that can be toxic triggers for your immune system and put in place dietary changes, supplements and practices that support your body’s growth and repair processes.
 You move into optimum health and therefore have increased resilience and recovery ability.

 - Increase your fitness.

 - Do Gua Sha – a traditional Chinese massage technique that involves scraping the skin to enhance blood and qi flow.
-It’s thought that Gua Sha creates a histamine response, stimulating the body to produce a natural antihistamine.
+It’s thought that Gua Sha may generate a histamine response, stimulating the body to produce a natural anti-histamine.
 Typically done on the back, Gua Sha is difficult to perform on yourself, but it’s a great home remedy for friends and family to do for you.

 - Vacuum under your bed!
 Seriously, have you seen what’s under there?